lucaslacerdacl/cpp-package-manager/README.md

 cpm install
 ```

-This command will clone the projects and create the ```cpp_modules``` folder with packages already built in dist folder by each package.
+This command will clone the projects and create the ```cpm_modules``` folder with packages already built in dist folder by each package.

     .
-    └── cpp_modules
+    └── cpm_modules
         └── complex_number
           ├── dist                   # Compiled files
           └── src